Explore our Andaman tour...

 A: Although the islands are not known for their vegetarian cuisine, there won’t a shortage of veg dishes as with the influx of tourists, Andaman is now replete with vegetarian food joints.

 A: Being an island, Andaman is famous for having scrumptious seafood.
-Crabs, shrimps, prawns, lobsters, and fish among others are must haves.
+Crabs, shrimps, prawns, lobsters, and fish among others are must-haves.
 However, the food may not be available at a cheap price.

 A: The tribes of Andaman and Nicobar Islands cherish their peace and any kind of photography of them is strictly prohibited and even punishable.

 A: Andaman Islands are very relaxed in rules.
-Just some simple etiquettes like dressing up properly and asking for permission before taking pictures should be kept in mind.
-Having said that, since Andamans is a protected area, one should not expect comfort equivalent to the level of one on mainland in India.
+Just some simple etiquette like dressing up properly and asking for permission before taking pictures should be kept in mind.
+Having said that, since Andamans is a protected area, one should not expect comfort equivalent to the level of one on the mainland in India.

 A: For Indians: No passport/visa/permission is required.
 They can stay in permitted areas for as long as they want.